Smooth approximations for constant-mean-curvature hypersurfaces with isolated singularities: Introduction

 \textbf{Acknowledgements}.
 The material in this work overlaps partly with the PhD Thesis of K.~L., who would thus like to thank University College London for the stimulating environment provided during the years spent there as a graduate student.
 K.~L.~would also like to thank Kobe Marshall-Stevens for many enlightening discussions.
 The final stages of this work were completed while C.~B.~was in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, during the Fall 2024 semester, supported by the National Science Foundation under Grant No.~DMS-1928930.
+The authors wish to thank the anonymous referees for constructive comments and suggestions.